HansenHeLab/VSE/README.md

 R is also required for calculating the statistics and generating the plots.
 You can download R at [www.r-project.org](http://www.r-project.org).
 Version 3.1.1 is preferred, the later versions may work.

-The following R package is required: ```car```.
-The package will be installed automatically from the internet.
+The R package ```car``` is required.
+The package will be installed automatically if not installed.
 If connection to internet is not possible, the packages can be downloaded and installed from CRAN.

 In most cases, you can install the packages by: